Photo by: Gina Coleman/WeedmapsImage lightbox

 Shatter

 Shatter is a translucent, glass-like extract that snaps at room temperature.
-Produced through butane extraction and careful purging, it typically tests between 70–90% THC with relatively low terpene retention.
+Produced through butane extraction and careful purging, it typically tests between 70–90% THCA with relatively low terpene retention.
 Its rigid structure makes portioning easy for dabbing, but warmth turns it sticky and harder to manage.
 The upside is stability — shatter generally stores longer than softer concentrates without significant texture change.

 Wax and budder

 Wax has a soft, crumbly texture, while budder is whipped into a creamy, frosting-like consistency.
 Both start as butane extracts but are agitated during processing to alter structure.
-They usually test between 60–80% THC and retain more terpenes than shatter, delivering fuller flavor.
+They usually test between 60–80% THCA and retain more terpenes than shatter, delivering fuller flavor.
 Their workable texture makes them easier to handle, especially for newer dabbers.

 Live resin

 Live resin is extracted from fresh-frozen cannabis rather than dried flower, preserving more of the plant's original terpene profile.
 The result is a sticky, sauce-like concentrate with pronounced aroma and layered effects.
-THC typically falls between 60–80%, but terpene retention drives the experience.
+THCA typically falls between 60–80%, but terpene retention drives the experience.
 It commands a higher price because fresh-frozen material requires stricter handling from harvest through extraction.

 Crumble

 Crumble has a dry, honeycomb-like structure that breaks apart easily.
 It's purged at lower temperatures with agitation, creating its airy consistency.
-Usually testing between 60–80% THC, crumble is simple to portion but can lose volatile terpenes faster than wetter extracts.
+Usually testing between 60–80% THCA, crumble is simple to portion but can lose volatile terpenes faster than wetter extracts.
 It often costs less than live resin while still offering respectable potency and flavor.

 Sugar and sauce

 Sugar appears as wet, grain-like crystals suspended in terpene-rich liquid.
 Sauce goes further, with large THCA crystals floating in a viscous, highly aromatic base.
 Both are formed through butane extraction with minimal agitation, allowing cannabinoids to crystallize naturally.
-THC ranges from 60–85%, with sauce often containing some of the highest terpene concentrations on the market.
+THCA ranges from 60–85%, with sauce often containing some of the highest terpene concentrations on the market.
 Handling takes finesse, but flavor payoff is high.

 Rosin

 Rosin is solventless, created by applying heat and pressure to flower or hash.
-The result is a golden extract that can range from sap-like to budder-textured, typically testing between 60–80% THC.
+The result is a golden extract that can range from sap-like to budder-textured, typically testing between 60–80% THCA.
 Without solvents in the process, rosin appeals to consumers seeking a mechanically produced concentrate.
 Lower yields and premium input material keep prices elevated.

 Live rosin